 MARA is responsible for updating the Feed Ingredient Catalogue.
 On March 3, 2021, MARA published the 2021 Catalogue of Raw Materials for Feedstuff, which is an updated feed catalog consolidating the 2012 version and subsequent revisions issued over the last several years.
+On November 3, 2022, MARA released No. 614 Announcement (link in Chinese) that added Salvia hispanica L. to the existing feed ingredient catalogue.
 All feed and feed ingredients must be listed in the MARA catalog to be eligible for import into China.
 For feed ingredients not listed, companies must complete MARA's approval process for new feed ingredient before export.
 Updates (in Chinese) are published irregularly on the website of the MARA Bureau of Animal Husbandry and Veterinary Services (link in Chinese).